 The last one is the deal breaker for most people.
 According to IRS rules, if you and your spouse operate a multi-member LLC, whereby each of you are members of the LLC, then you must file as a partnership using Form 1065 in common law property states.
 Most people are confused on this including attorneys and other CPAs.
 Don’t believe us?
 No worries, refer to these wonderful IRS resources-

-Having said all this, WCG still prefers to file partnership tax returns even for married couples since it allows us to track your capital accounts and other basis information.
+Having said all this, WCG still prefers to file partnership tax returns even for married couples in community property states since it allows us to track your capital accounts and other basis information.
 If you sell the business or get divorced or bring on a new partner, then this history is readily available.
 Otherwise you have to rebuild this information.